Feeding questions – dogs & cats

-If your dog suffers from frequent constipation, switching their diet to a raw, all natural diet with a high fiber and moisture content will help regulate their digestive system, and make it easier for them to go!
+If your dog suffers from frequent constipation, switching their diet to a raw, all-natural diet with a high fiber and moisture content will help regulate their digestive system, and make it easier for them to go!

-A. Whenever your pet is itching, scratching or biting him or herself excessively, we recommend consulting your holistic veterinarian or pet nutritionist to determine the direct cause of this behavior.
+A. Whenever your pet is itching, scratching, or biting him or herself excessively, we recommend consulting your holistic veterinarian or pet nutritionist to determine the direct cause of this behavior.

-Food Allergies – Often times, animals exhibit this behavior due to food allergies.
+Food Allergies – Oftentimes, animals exhibit this behavior due to food allergies.
 Food allergies are typically indicated by your pet chewing the tops and/or bottoms of their feet as well as chewing at the base of the tail (where the tail meets the body).
 If your vet or nutritionist determines that your pet has a food allergy, we suggest following an isolation diet to determine those food products that may be causing your pet discomfort.
-By following a strict diet of single source protein and avoiding all grain sources, determining the direct cause of your pet’s excessive behavior will be easier to isolate.
+By following a strict diet of single-source protein and avoiding all grain sources, determining the direct cause of your pet’s excessive behavior will be easier to isolate.

-Environmental allergies – Excessive itching, scratching and or biting may be due to environmental allergies and/or excessive toxins in the body as well.
+Environmental allergies – Excessive itching, scratching, and/or biting may be due to environmental allergies and/or excessive toxins in the body as well.
 The hot, humid and sandy climate of the UAE can exacerbate fungal skin infections and allergies.
-High-quality nutrition that is appropriate for your pet can only help their immune system, skin and coat.
+High-quality nutrition that is appropriate for your pet can only help their immune system, skin, and coat.

 Absolutely!
 There has probably been no group of pets that have benefitted more from a raw diet than those with food allergies.
-With a raw diet, you eliminate all grains and white potato.
+With a raw diet, you eliminate all grains and white potatoes.
 This is especially good for pets with yeast issues since these starchy ingredients will only fan the flames of yeast production.
 You can also control the type of meats your pet consumes due to our single-sourced protein meals.
 Some pets also will have no reaction to a raw chicken product but will react to chicken once it has been extruded (the process to make kibble).

 The other issue that can be avoided with many raw diets is that of synthetic vitamins and minerals.
 The large majority of dry foods use synthetic vitamins and minerals to make the foods “complete and balanced” as dictated by AAFCO’s guidelines.
 Many raw diets are naturally complete, thereby eliminating the need for a bunch of synthetics, which some pets are sensitive to.

 On top of that, you will save money over buying one of the “Hypoallergenic” veterinary diets and will be feeding a far superior quality food.
 Here’s an important point to note about hypoallergenic foods.
 The way they make them hypoallergenic is by hydrolyzing the primary protein used in them.
 For instance, Hill’s ZD hypoallergenic diet uses both hydrolyzed chicken liver and hydrolyzed chicken.
 What hydrolysis means is that the ingredient is washed in an acid solution until the protein that makes it chicken is completely destroyed.
 Therefore, it is technically no longer chicken, so the body no longer recognizes it as chicken.
 Then, so your dog will still eat it, they add MSG.
-This doesn’t sound healthy does it?
+This doesn’t sound healthy, does it?